 As waste management becomes more complex, our capital and operating costs have increased.
 To meet regulatory requirements and service expectations, the RDCK will continue to make significant capital investments in the Resource Recovery system.
-The pie chart shows the general breakdown of the operating costs.

 Costs are expected to continue to increase over time to maintain current operations, meet regulatory requirements, and build reserves for the long-term maintenance of our facilities.
 To keep the system financially sustainable, the RRP proposes that the RDCK undertake a system efficiency study and identify options to improve its cost effectiveness and equitability across the region.

 Organics Waste Diversion

 A feature of the Resource Recovery Plan is the Organic Waste Diversion Program.
 Diverting organic waste from landfills has been identified by the RDCK and the provincial government as a solid waste management priority.
 Vist the Organics webpage to learn more.

 Before finalizing the RRP, the RDCK completed extensive public consultation in 2021.
 The Consultation Summary Report describes the consultation process and results.

 If you have any questions or comments regarding the Resource Recovery Plan, please contact the RDCK Resource Recovery Department at 250-352-8161, or email@example.com.

 The content on this page was last updated November 16 2023 at 2:14 AM